Parent Mentor

 One-on-one support benefits all children in the classroom

-When Valley Settlement first surveyed Latinx immigrant families in 2011, many reported feeling unconnected to their child’s school.
-For those who spoke primarily Spanish, and hadn’t had much formal education past the sixth grade, the school could feel like an unwelcoming place.
-Parent Mentor was developed to help bridge the gap between Latinx families and the public schools.
+When Valley Settlement first surveyed Latina/o immigrant families in 2011, many reported feeling unconnected to their child’s school.
+For those who spoke primarily Spanish, the schools could feel like unwelcoming places.
+Parent Mentor, based on a Palenque LSNA program of the same name, was developed in collaboration with Roaring Fork School District to help bridge the gap between Latina/o families and the public schools.

-Now, our dedicated volunteers commit to providing in-classroom support to elementary school students each year.
+Now, these dedicated volunteers commit to providing in-classroom support to elementary school students each year.
 They engage in weekly trainings to encourage personal and professional growth.
-Most importantly, they strengthen the connection between Latinx families and the schools, creating a more welcoming environment for all.
+Most importantly, they strengthen the connection between Latina/o families and the schools, creating a more welcoming environment for all.

 Essential Language Support

-While Parent Mentors provide support to Anglo and Latinx students alike, they are able to provide special one-on-one attention to ELL students in Spanish.
+While Parent Mentors provide support to all students in a classroom, they are able to give one-on-one attention to Spanish-speaking students who are acquiring English.
 In a school district where over one third of students are English Language Learners, this extra support increases the teachers’ effectiveness and is healthy for the whole classroom.

 LEARN MORE ABOUT DUAL LANGUAGE LEARNERS